DonghaoWu/WebDev-tools-demo/React+Redux+webpack/Dispatch-Thunk.md

 - #### Click here: [BACK TO CONTENT](#6.0)

-1. With thunkMiddleware, whenever we use store.dispatch, it will be a three-step process
+1. With thunkMiddleware, whenever we use store.dispatch, it will be a three-step process:

   1. The store checks to see if the thing we passed to `dispatch` is a regular object or a function.
     a.
 If it's a function, the store invokes that function immediately and passes the `dispatch` and `getState` methods to it as arguments.
 Do not move on to step 2.
     b.
 If it's a regular object, move on to step 2.